 On the road to Tura Beach on the far south coast of NSW, Rev. Ian Diamond’s phone cuts out.
 I’m wondering if it’s a metaphor for how the owner is feeling.
-The two have covered a lot of kilometres since leaving Canberra last Friday ahead of another weekend of bushfires and emergency evacuations.
+The two covered a lot of kilometres since leaving Canberra, in early January, ahead of another weekend of bushfires and emergency evacuations.

 On Saturday morning Ian checked on the Evacuation Centre in Eden, hearing that extreme fire danger was circling the town.
-The centre was closed and authorities urged the community to head to Merimbula’s centres, 30 minutes away.
+The centre was closed and authorities urged the community to head to Merimbula centres, 30 minutes away.
 Not everyone could leave and as weather conditions worsened, so too did the atmosphere in Eden.

 “You could hear the fire before you could see it except for the dark red glow out of the blackness.
-We parked in the middle of a paddock.
-The fire front advanced through the neighbourhood and surrounded us.
+The fire front advanced through the neighbourhood and surrounded us as we were parked in the middle of a paddock.
 The next five hours were spent fighting the fire and saving two residences.”

-Tura Beach Country Club also opened its doors to around 300 people and allowed those with pets to enter this safe-haven.
-Ian Diamond arrived at 10:30 pm and remembers the peace inside the busy evacuation centre.
+Tura Beach Country Club also opened its doors to around 300 people and allowed those with pets to enter the safe-haven.
+Ian Diamond arrived at 10.30pm and remembers the peace inside the busy evacuation centre.

 “It was an eerie atmosphere outside.
-Inside, the fear was real, but you wouldn’t have known it.
+The fear was real, but inside you wouldn’t have known it.
 There were about 60 – 80 animals including a goldfish in a bowl.
 The animals were all very quiet.
 They seemed to be keeping the people calm and as the people patted the pets, the animals stayed calm.
-There is something to be said about the benefits for both,” he laughed.
+There is something to be said about the benefits for both,” Ian laughed.

 In Merimbula and Eden, and in other locations across the state this season, churches have become an informal place for community to meet and find resources to share.

-“Since the fire we’ve had no power or safe water and the generator has been an absolute Godsend.
-I want to thank everyone who has prayed and thank the wider Church for their concern and active support to so many who have been affected by this ordeal.
-It has certainly been good to talk to Ian and to receive pastoral care from those who understand what it’s like or can empathise with others.
-I can’t thank them enough.”
+“Since the fire we’ve had no power or safe water so the generator has been an absolute Godsend,” said Stephen.
+“I want to thank everyone who has prayed and thank the wider Church for their concern and active support of so many who have been affected by this ordeal.
+It has certainly been good to talk to Ian and to receive pastoral care from those who understand what it’s like or can empathise with others.”